 Malcolm, job well done.”

-The two brothers co-wrote virtually every song the band recorded until 2014’s “Rock or Bust,” released after he’d left the band.
-The group’s early material was co-produced by their older brother George, a founder of Australian legends the Easybeats, who died last momth.
+Malcolm and Angus were co-writers of virtually every song the band recorded until 2014’s “Rock or Bust,” released after he’d left the band.
+The group’s early material was co-produced by their older brother George, a founder of Australian ’60s legends the Easybeats, who died last month.

 The Young brothers were born in Glasgow, Scotland and lived there until the early ‘60s when the family emigrated to Sydney, Australia.
 Like several other transplants from the U.K. — AC/DC’s polar opposites the Bee Gees, for one — the brothers thrived in the country’s burgeoning music scene and George quickly found fame with the Easybeats and their global hits “Friday on My Mind.”

-Its influence on the burgeoning heavy metal scene of the 1980s can’t be understated — their songs have been covered by hundreds of artists including Guns N’ Roses, whose Axl Rose filled in for a sidelined Johnson on a 2016 AC/DC tour — but less obvious is the influence it had on other forms of music.
-Producer Rick Rubin has said that AC/DC is his all-time favorite band, and he brought the band’s stripped-down approach to both early hip-hop albums he helmed — LL Cool J’s “Radio” in 1985, Run-DMC’s “Raising Hell” the following year, which included a collaboration with Aerosmith that Rubin orchestrated — but also the rock and pop albums he’d oversee in the ensuing decades by artists from Slayer to Tom Petty and even Johnny Cash.
+Its influence on the burgeoning heavy metal scene of the 1980s cannot be understated — their songs have been covered by hundreds of artists including Guns N’ Roses, whose Axl Rose filled in for a sidelined Johnson on a 2016 AC/DC tour — but less obvious is the influence it had on other forms of music.
+Producer Rick Rubin has said that AC/DC is his all-time favorite band, and he brought their stripped-down approach to both the early hip-hop albums he helmed — LL Cool J’s “Radio” in 1985, Run-DMC’s “Raising Hell” the following year, which included a collaboration with Aerosmith that Rubin orchestrated — but also the rock and pop albums he’d oversee in the ensuing decades by artists from Slayer to Johnny Cash, and especially Tom Petty’s 1994 album, “Wildflowers.”